frasertheking/frasertheking/README.md

 <p align="left"> <a href="https://twitter.com/frasertheking" target="blank"><img src="https://img.shields.io/twitter/follow/frasertheking?logo=twitter&style=for-the-badge" alt="frasertheking" /></a> </p>

-- 🤖 Currently focused on model interpretability research in the Geosciences (i.e., how do we know what our physical models are doing?
+- 🤖 Currently focused on model interpretability research in the Geosciences (i.e., do we know what our physical models are doing?
 Are they right for the right reasons?)

 - ❄️ Also working on [microphysical dimensionality reduction](https://github.com/frasertheking/snowfall_pca) using PCA, t-SNE, UMAP, AEs and density-based clustering